cilium/cilium.io/src/posts/2021-10-25-weekly-installfest/index.md

 ![](live_qa.png)

-The weekly Cilium Inroduction hosted by Cilium Co-Creator Thomas Graf is an ideal venue to learn about Cilium if you have never heard about it or if you already know about Cilium but have questions that you want to get answers to by one of the Cilium maintainers.
+The weekly Cilium Introduction hosted by Cilium Co-Creator Thomas Graf is an ideal venue to learn about Cilium if you have never heard about it, or if you already know about Cilium but have questions that you want to get answers to by one of the Cilium maintainers.